 The Epiphany School of Charlotte provides opportunities for students with ASD1 and other communications differences to grow socially and academically.
 If you are considering an alternative learning school in Charlotte for your child, we encourage you to learn more about our admissions process.

 Take a peek into what it’s like to be part of The Epiphany School family during social distancing!
 Schedule a tour to see what our classrooms look like and meet some of the smiling faces of our incredible staff.
-We are enrolling and look forward to meeting you.
+Enrollment happens on a quarterly basis – we look forward to meeting you.
 Thank you to Epiphany families and staff!
 Your dedication is out of this world!

 Fill out the form below to schedule a tour, ask a question, or to get in touch with us!